 What other weird things Colombians do have expat readers experienced?

-Also, check out the article my husband wrote about our expat story moving to Medellín, how a couple from Switzerland moved to Medellín, started a business and are loving Medellín.
+Also, check out the article my husband wrote about our expat story moving to Medellín, how a couple from Switzerland moved to Medellín and are loving Medellín.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.